lafka/docbook/erlang/network/check-open-file-descriptors.md

 Some times you wake up to a ``erl_crash .dump`` file and some debug containing ``{{system_limit,[{erlang,spawn_link, [erlang,apply, [#Fun<file_io_server.0.53902168>,[]]]} ...``

-This is becouse the system runs out of file descriptors to use (it can be circumvented by passing +P to erl) or processes.
+This is becouse the system runs out of file descriptors to use (_it can be circumvented by passing +P to erl and system ulimit_) or processes.

 ## Find all open file descriptors
 Looks up all open ports and their type.